Top things to do in Pattaya, Thailand

 The market is built on raised platforms with canals flowing around and underneath.
 You will find shops lined up on one side and corridors open on the other side to the view of canals.
 Corridors are connected with bridges or wooden platforms.

 Eat a meal at one of the canal-side restaurants or take a boat ride on the waters.
 It will take around 2-3 hours to explore the whole place.
-Best time to go is early evening.
+The best time to go is early evening.

 2. Pattaya & Jomtein Beach